sriram2125/IoT-Motor-Control-System-Epicure-Robotics-Task-/README.md

-# IoT Motor Control System (Epicure Robotics Task)
+# IoT Motor Control System

 This repository contains the complete software solution for the **Robotic Software Engineer Task** at Epicure Robotics.